 There’s a seemingly endless list of all-inclusive vacation packages in Mexico, and this laid-back tourist-favorite is no different.
 The best rates for family packages are in the fall, which works out well because the temperature is a lot more enjoyable once summer has passed.
-Many resorts include special toddler and baby programs and offer on-call babysitting for an extra fee, giving you some time to yourself.
+Many resorts include a kids club or special toddler and baby programs and offer on-call babysitting for an extra fee, giving you some time to enjoy the beautiful beach yourself.

 Travel Gear for the Whole Gang

-No matter where you’re headed, BÈIS has all the luggage, travel bags, and travel accessories you’ll need to feel prepared and look stylish.
+No matter where you’re headed, BÈIS has all the luggage, travel bags, and travel accessories you’ll need to feel prepared and look stylish for the family fun.
 BÈIS knows that as a parent, you wear many hats—caretaker, chef, problem-solver and travel agent.
 Also, don’t forget your beach bag to hold all of your summer essentials for you and the kids.

 We’ve all got baggage, but it’s not a bad thing when yours is BÈIS.

 For more popular family vacation ideas in the United States check out the list below: